 Fall Frontiers in Undergraduate Research provides an opportunity for UConn’s talented undergraduate researchers to share their work with the university community.

 Given the growth of student participation in the Frontiers in Undergraduate Research Poster Exhibition that has been held each spring since 1998, in October 2013 the Office of Undergraduate Research began hosting a second exhibition so as to allow interested students to share their work during the fall.
 The increasing number of students who are conducting research supported by OUR award programs such as UConn IDEA, SURF, and SHARE marks the need for an additional venue to highlight the work of student researchers and their dedicated faculty mentors.

-Join us for the 4th Annual Fall Frontiers Poster Exhibition to be held on Wednesday, October 26, 2016 from 5:00-7:00pm in the Wilbur Cross South Reading Room.
+The 5th Annual Fall Frontiers Poster Exhibition to be held on Wednesday, October 25, 2017 from 5:00-7:00pm in the Wilbur Cross South Reading Room.

 Any undergraduate student may apply to showcase his or her research, scholarship, or creative activity at a Frontiers exhibition.

 Information about applying to present at Fall Frontiers

 - The Fall Frontiers application will open in September 2017.